Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Introduction

-The gist of the proposed method is as follows: First, we use the solutions of trigonometric quantile regression to construct the QDFT for each observed series $\{ y_j(t): t=1,\dots,n\}$ on a set of quantile levels; then, we compute the inverse Fourier transform of the QDFT to produce $m$ sequences in the time domain, called quantile series (QSER), for each quantile level; and finally, we use the sample autocovariance and cross-covariance functions of the QSER, called quantile autocovariance and cross-covariance functions (QACF), to construct a nonparametric estimator of the quantile spectra and cross-spectra in (\ref{S}) by following the conventional lag-window (LW) approach.
-Furthermore, we explore several smoothing techniques to control the statistical variability of the spectral estimator across quantiles and thereby achieve additional reduction of estimation error.
-These techniques include conventional smoothing splines and a new technique called spline quantile regression (SQR).
-The latter employs splines to represent the coefficients in the trigonometric quantile regression and imposes penalties for their roughness as functions of $\al$.
+The gist of the proposed method is as follows: First, we use the solutions of trigonometric quantile regression to construct what we call the quantile discrete Fourier transform or QDFT for each series $\{ y_{j,t}: t=1,\dots,n\}$ $(j=1,\dots,m)$ on a finite grid of quantile levels; then, for each quantile level, we compute the inverse Fourier transform of the QDFT to produce $m$ sequences in the time domain, which we call the quantile series (QSER); and finally, we use the sample autocovariance function of the QSER, which we call the quantile autocovariance function (QACF), to construct the LW estimator of the quantile spectrum in (\ref{S}) by following the lag-window approach which is traditionally used to estimate the conventional spectrum from the ACF.
+We further employ a smoothing procedure to smooth the LW estimates across quantiles with the aim of reducing statistical variability when the underlying spectrum is suitably smooth with respect to the quantile level.
+We call the resulting estimator the LW estimator with quantile smoothing or LWQS.
+The quantile smoothing step is proven effective in our simulation study.

+In this paper, we focus on the description of the proposed method and use a simulation study to evaluate its performance.
+We leave the theoretical exploration of sampling properties to future research.
 The remainder of this paper is organized as follows.
-In Section 2, we describe the QDFT, SQER, and QACF.
-In Section 3, we introduce the LW spectral estimator and discuss the techniques of quantile smoothing.
-In Section 4, we provide the result of a simulation study on the performance of the proposed estimation method.
+In Section 2, we introduce the QDFT, QSER, and QACF.
+In Section 3, we describe the LWQS estimator.
+In Section 4, we present the results of the simulation study.
 Concluding remarks are given in Section 5.
-In addition, we provide the details of the SQR technique in Appendix I, a summary of R functions for the proposed method in Appendix II, and additional results of the simulation study in Appendix III.
+Additional results of the simulation study in Appendix I. A summary of R functions for the proposed method is provided in Appendix II.